abeldekat/lazyflex.nvim/README.md

   -- keywords specified by the user: kw = {}, -- example: "line" matches lualine, bufferline and indent-blankline

-  -- when the name of the plugin matches keywords in both kw/preset and override_kw -- invert enable_match for that plugin override_kw = {},
+  -- when the name of the plugin matches keywords in both kw/preset and override_kw:
+  -- invert enable_match for that plugin
+  override_kw = {},
 }